-So one can only surmise that this is the 'default' iPhone, the one that the people not willing to spend exorbitant sums of money on a handset, or not keen on big changes, will look to when buying a new iPhone.
+So one can only surmise that this is the 'default' iPhone – the one that the people not willing to spend exorbitant sums of money on a handset, or not keen on big changes, will look to when buying a new iPhone.
 And for those who prefer a home butotn and Touch ID instead of Face ID, the iPhone 8 plus remains an option.

 There are some strong upgrades from the iPhone 7 Plus too: the camera has been enhanced, the internal workings are now among the most powerful in the industry, and little tweaks throughout smooth off rough edges in a way that makes us feel Sir Jony Ive climbed inside his computer and lathed them off himself.

 Watch our iPhone 8 Plus video review by clicking the play button above.